the Greenhorns AGRARIAN LIBRARY

 Many of the books are out of copyright — and thus a source of imagery for our ongoing literary journal called The New Farmer's Almanac.

-We focus on topics of interest to beginning farmers: agroecology, geography, land studies, history of settlement, trade history, marine ecology, organic horticulture and practical farm books of all kinds, herbalism/wildcrafting/foraging, cook-books, regional and provincial histories, rural fiction and non-fiction, agriculturally themed children’s books, agrarian political economy, American rural history, seaweed and marine studies, female protagonist fiction, female author non-fiction, liberation theology, land reform, science/speculative fiction, atlases and exploration, water politics, architecture/DIY.
-We have a lot of books, as well as a large collection of documentary films on agricultural topics.
+We focus on topics of interest to beginning farmers: agroecology, frontier studies, geography, land studies, history of settlement, trade history, marine ecology, organic horticulture and practical farm books of all kinds, herbalism/wildcrafting/foraging, cook-books, regional and provincial histories, rural fiction and non-fiction, agriculturally themed children’s books, agrarian political economy, American rural history, seaweed and marine studies, female protagonist fiction, female author non-fiction, liberation theology, land reform, science/speculative fiction, atlases and exploration, water politics, architecture/DIY/home energy.

 New arrivals to the library